-This is the first production to be based on Agatha Christie's original short (twenty-three pages) story first published in the January 31 1925 edition of Flynn's Weekly as 'Traitor Hands'.
+This is the first production of "Witness for the Prosecution" that based on Agatha Christie's original short (23 pages) story first published in the January 31, 1925 edition of Flynn's Weekly under the title 'Traitor Hands'.
 She republished it in 1933 under the present title as part of a collection called 'The Hound of Death and other stories'.
-Christie expanded the story for her 1953 play, changing some of the character names and introducing Sir Wilfrid Robarts as the defence counsel.
-It is the play and not the short story that have been the basis for all subsequent television and film versions.
+Christie expanded the story for her 1953 play, changing some of the character names and introducing Sir Wilfrid Robarts as the defense counsel.
+It is the play, not the short story, that has been the basis for all subsequent television and film versions.
 See more »

 The gramophone in episode one playing a 78 shellac record has the sound of a 33rpm vinyl record supposedly at the end of the track, but the visual shows the needle about a third of the way into the track which would have music etc. See more »

 I see Mr Magoo has been employed by the BBC for the colour grading on this production.
 What else could explain all the horrible dark green, teal and yellows used.
 I could hardly see anything.
 Nice way to agitate the viewer.